 For more information, go to Am I eligible for Employment Insurance (EI)?

-The amount of time that you can get benefits depends on a few different factors.
-For more information, go to How long can I get Employment Insurance (EI)?
+The amount of money you receive and for how long depends on a few different factors.
+For more information, go to How much is Employment Insurance (EI)?

 For More Information

 - Employment Insurance (EI) - Official information about EI.
 From Service Canada.

 - EI Regular Benefits - Describes what the regular benefits are, who is eligible and how to apply.

 From Service Canada.

 - EI Special Benefits - Describes maternity, parental and sickness benefits, who is eligible and how to apply.
 From Service Canada.

 - EI Benefits for Self-Employed People - Information about who is eligible, how to apply and types of benefits.
 From Service Canada.

 - Employment Insurance - This resource has clear language information about Employment Insurance.
 From CLEO (Community Legal Education Ontario).

 - Have you been fired or laid off? - If you have been fired or laid off with no notice, or no pay, your employer may be breaking the law.
 This pamphlet outlines your rights under the Ontario Employment Standards Act (ESA).
 From CLEO (Community Legal Education Ontario).